 I was shivering as I stepped off the belay.
 The movement warmed my blood, and the fears vanished.
 Excitement for nearing the summit took over.

-The top was a stark moonscape.
+The top was a moonscape.
 We ate a liquorice, snapped a photo with the iphone, and sat under a spell.

 30 hours on the face.
 What a push!
 But it wouldn't be over until we reached water.
 I could hear a slight ringing in my ears.
 "Your face looks angular, " Alex tells me.
 I told him his did too.
 Somehow, his face was also covered in soot, like an Oliver Twist street urchin.